Thodd/JMPEngine/samples/roguelike/backlog.md

   * Animated?
     * Blinks in 2 colors to signal an important character
 * Animated tiles, simple visual change: Only flip through TileVisuals + dt
-## open

-* [ ] Event-Based input handling
-  * Extend Keyboard class to collect events until the end of frame and then fire an Event with multiple pressed keys *
 ## done

+* [x] Event-Based input handling
+  * Extend Keyboard class to collect events until the end of frame and then fire an Event with multiple pressed keys
 * [x] Render RLMap
   * RLMap Viewport is defined in Tiles (NOT Pixels)
   * 2 Layers (_pixiSprite = Outer Container + 2 * PIXI.Container):